spalmeiro/AeroChess/README.md

 # <a name="bugs"></a> Bugs conocidos

-* El botón de borrar usuario en el perfil no funciona.
+* El botón de borrar usuario en el perfil no funciona (porque no ha sido implementado todavía).

 # <a name="installation"></a> Instalación y activación